laravel/horizon/readme.md

 ### Configuring Wait Time Thresholds

-You may configure how many seconds are considered a "long wait" in your `config/horizon.php` configuration file.
+You may configure how many seconds are considered a "long wait" within your `config/horizon.php` configuration file.
 The `wait` configuration option within this file allows you to control the long wait threshold for each connection / queue combination:

 ```php
 'waits' => [